 To program the MGI VoIP it must be known where to route IP based calls.
 A basic knowledge of Internet Protocol (IP) networking should be understood to program IP addresses and IP gateway addressing.
-The OfficeServ 7100 must have an IP address associated with the MP10 and each MGI-16 card installed.
-This is the same address if using the on-board MGI channels.
+The OfficeServ 7200 must have an IP address associated with the MCP and each MGI card installed.
 The MGI cards can be programmed only after installed in the system.
 The IP address can match the existing LAN (Local Area Network) addressing scheme or it can be a totally different IP address level.
 It is suggested to match the existing LAN IP address plan to permit ease of administration.
 Also required will be an IP subnet mask and a gateway address.